emqx/emqx-docs/en_US/index.md

 #### Enterprise Data Integration

-Through out-of-the-box Webhooks and data bridges, you can seamlessly [integrate](./data-integration/data-bridges.md) IoT data with over 40 cloud services and enterprise systems, including Kafka, AWS RDS, MongoDB, Oracle, SAP, and time-series databases.
+Through out-of-the-box Webhooks and Sink/Source, you can seamlessly [integrate](./data-integration/data-bridges.md) IoT data with over 40 cloud services and enterprise systems, including Kafka, AWS RDS, MongoDB, Oracle, SAP, and time-series databases.
 This empowers enterprises to effectively manage, analyze, and utilize data from IoT devices, supporting various applications and business needs.

 ### Management and Monitoring Dashboard